spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/extending-a-core-module-that-is-used-by-another.md

 ---
-title: Extending a Core Module That is Used by Another
+title: Extending a Core Module Used by Another One (with Bridge)
 description: This topic describes how to extend a core module that is used by another core module.
 last_updated: Jun 16, 2021
 template: howto-guide-template